 I have to say that I struggled to answer.
 And I quickly understood that it was a critical and fundamental concept in program management.
 A deliverable is the thing you can observe so that you can tell that a piece of work has been completed.
 For example, if you have completed some customer research, the deliverable will probably be a report or a presentation.

-1. Program management skills
+1. Programme management skills

-The single most important skill set needed for customer experience improvement is program management.
+The single most important skill set needed for customer experience improvement is programme management.
 You and the people in your team have to be able to get things done in a professional and predictable manner.
 The easy way to learn the basics is to attend formal training such as that given by the Project Management Institute (PMI) or PRINCE2 training.
 Courses are available in many languages.
 Learning the basics from a colleague who has already attended formal training is an acceptable minimum.

-Some program management concepts are quite important when you are presenting a new initiative for approval.
+Some programme management concepts are quite important when you are presenting a new initiative for approval.
 The single most important thing you have to avoid is called ‘scope drift’.
 This usually happens when the program completion criteria are not well-defined.
 Imagine a situation where your improvement initiative is the implementation of a chatbot as an option for customer support.
 When is the implementation complete?
 Is it when you have completed a proof of concept?
 How about a pilot covering three countries?
 Or have you completed your part of the work when it has been implemented in 87 countries and 20 languages?
 I strongly suggest you define this type of thing before starting.